mbartnett/Professional-README-Generator/output/README.md

   ## Installation

-Node.js, the [https://www.npmjs.com/package/inquirer/v/8.2.4](Inquirer package), and Moment.js are required for this application.
+This application uses Node.js to creates a README file using the command line.

   ## Usage

   Answer the questions when prompted using the command line in order to automatically generate a README file.

-  ## Credits

-  undefined

   ## License

   Copyright © 2022.
-Distributed under the [https://opensource.org/licenses/MIT](MIT) License.
+Distributed under the [MIT](https://opensource.org/licenses/MIT) License.

   ## How to Contribute